Conteúdo do Curso

 Obrigado pelo seu feedback!

-But we need to choose the value to impute.
+However, we also need to choose the value to impute.

 parameter: